-Diabetes is a chronic metabolic disorder characterised by hyperglycaemia, the presence of high glucose level in the blood.
-The level of glucose in the blood is regulated by insulin hormone.
-Impaired production, action or both of insulin increases glucose level in the blood leading to hyperglycaemia and uncontrolled hyperglycaemia damages various organ systems of the body including cardiovascular system, eyes, kidneys, nerves, and blood vessels.
-Thus, timely detection and management of blood glucose level to normal is crucial to prevent long term serious complications of diabetes.
+Diabetes is a chronic metabolic disorder characterised by hyperglycaemia, the presence of high glucose levels in the blood.
+The level of glucose in the blood is regulated by the insulin hormone.
+Impaired production, action or both insulin increases the glucose level in the blood leading to hyperglycaemia and uncontrolled hyperglycaemia damages various organ systems of the body including cardiovascular system, eyes, kidneys, nerves, and blood vessels.
+Thus, timely detection and management of blood glucose levels to normal is crucial to prevent long term serious complications of diabetes.

 What are the Types of Diabetes?

 Diabetes is classified into four types based on the cause or treatment approaches,

 - Secondary diabetes

 Diabetes in children less than 10 years of age is usually type-1.
 Type-1 diabetes is caused by the destruction of the insulin-producing beta cells of the pancreas by the impaired immune response.
 Early symptoms include: